crcx/retroforth/literate/RetroForth.md

-Since the count comes first, a simple `fetch` will suffice to get it, but for completeness (and to allow for future changes), we wrap this as `set:length`:
+Since the count comes first, a simple `fetch` will suffice to get it, but for completeness (and to allow for future changes), we wrap this as `array:length`:

 ~~~
-:set:length (a-n) fetch ;
+:array:length (a-n) fetch ;
 ~~~

-The first couple of words are used to create sets.
-The first, `set:counted-results` executes a quote which returns values and a count.
-It then creates a set with the provided data.
+The first couple of words are used to create arrays.
+The first, `array:counted-results` executes a quote which returns values and a count.
+It then creates an array with the provided data.

 ~~~
-:set:counted-results (q-a)
+:array:counted-results (q-a)
   call here [ dup , &, times ] dip ;
 ~~~

-The second, `set:from-string`, creates a new string with the characters in given a string.
+The second, `array:from-string`, creates a new string with the characters in given a string.

 ~~~
-:set:from-string (s-a)
+:array:from-string (s-a)
   here [ dup s:length , [ , ] s:for-each ] dip ;
 ~~~

-A very crucial piece is `set:for-each`.
-This runs a quote once against each value in a set.
+A very crucial piece is `array:for-each`.
+This runs a quote once against each value in an array.
 This is leveraged to implement additional combinators.

 ~~~
 {{
   'Q var
 ---reveal---
-  :set:for-each (aq-)
+  :array:for-each (aq-)
     &Q [ !Q fetch-next
          [ fetch-next swap [ @Q call ] dip ] times drop
        ] v:preserve ;
 }}
 ~~~

-With this I can easily define `set:dup` to make a copy of a set.
+With this I can easily define `array:dup` to make a copy of an array.

 ~~~
-:set:dup (a-a)
+:array:dup (a-a)
-  here [ dup fetch , [ , ] set:for-each ] dip ;
+  here [ dup fetch , [ , ] array:for-each ] dip ;
 ~~~

-Next is `set:filter`, which is extracts matching values from a set.
+Next is `array:filter`, which is extracts matching values from an array.
 This is used like:

     { #1 #2 #3 #4 #5 #6 #7 #8 }
-    [ n:even? ] set:filter
+    [ n:even? ] array:filter

-It returns a new set with the values that the quote returned a `TRUE` flag for.
+It returns a new array with the values that the quote returned a `TRUE` flag for.

 ~~~
-:set:filter (aq-)
+:array:filter (aq-)
   [ over [ call ] dip swap [ , ] [ drop ] choose ] curry
-  here [ over fetch , set:for-each ] dip
+  here [ over fetch , array:for-each ] dip
   here over - n:dec over store ;
 ~~~

-Next are `set:contains?` and `set:contains-string?` which
+Next are `array:contains?` and `array:contains-string?` which
 compare a given value to each item in the array and returns a flag.